Total3 hr + 48 min

 Make your own

-- Place this ball either on a floured surface covered with a damp cloth at room temperature to rest for 3 - 4 hours*, or transfer to lightly greased airtight containers to store in the fridge overnight.
-If choosing to refrigerate overnight, before shaping the dough, first remove the dough from the container.
-Pull it into a tight ball again, and let it rest at room temperature covered with a damp cloth for 1 hour to allow the dough to warm up.
+- Alternatively, store the balls overnight in the fridge in large, greased, airtight containers.
+If refrigerated overnight, first remove the dough from the container, pull it into a tight ball again, and let it rest at room temperature covered with a damp cloth for 1 hour to allow the dough to warm up.
 This will make it easier to shape.

 - If using a pizza peel, lightly sprinkle the peel with fine breadcrumbs, semolina, flour, or cornmeal to help prevent the dough from sticking.

-- Bake the pizza on the pizza stone until golden, about 8 minutes if the oven was heated to 500°F (250°C), or for 12 minutes if the oven was heated to 450°F (230°C).
+- Bake the pizza on the pizza stone until golden, about 8 minutes if at 500°F (250°C), or for 12 minutes if at 450°F (230°C).
 Check on it in the last couple of minutes to ensure it doesn't overcook.
 When removed from the oven, add your favourite fresh toppings and enjoy!

-- * Speed-it-up: speed up this recipe by using double the amount of yeast listed.
-In this case, you only need to let the dough rest at room temperature covered with a damp cloth for 30 minutes after being kneaded.
-In our opinion, the dough isn't as airy and fluffy, and the taste of yeast is slightly more prominent, but the final result is also incredibly delicious!
+- †Speed up this recipe by using double the amount of yeast listed.
+Let the dough rest at room temperature covered with a damp cloth for 30 minutes after being kneaded.
+Note, the yeast taste will be more prominent this way.

-- *** Pizza stones can shatter if they are placed into a preheated oven without being slowly warmed up to temperature.
-If you don't have a stone, you can also bake the dough on a metal parchment-lined baking tray.
-The metal tray doesn't need to be preheated and can be placed directly into the preheated oven.
+- * Pizza stones can shatter if they are placed into a preheated oven without being slowly warmed up to temperature.
+If you don't have a stone, bake the dough on a lined baking tray (this does not require pre-heating).

 - The uncooked dough can be stored in an airtight container in the fridge for up to 2 days or in the freezer for up to 1 month.

-- Cooked dough is best the day it's made, but can be made up to a day in advance.
+- Cooked dough is best the day it's made.

 Let us know what you think